Zach Zandi: Style of play

 Zandi has been praised for his attacking movement, combinations, and ability to create scoring chances.

 Personal life

-His sister, Sydney Zandi, played college soccer for the University of Virginia and has played for the United States women's national under-17, under-18 and under-19 soccer teams, including representing the United States at the 2016 FIFA U-17 Women's World Cup.
+His sister, Sydney Zandi, played college soccer for the University of Virginia and international soccer for the United States women's national under-17, under-18 and under-19 soccer teams, including representing the United States at the 2016 FIFA U-17 Women's World Cup, as well as being named in the inaugural pre-season squad of NWSL club team San Diego Wave in 2022.
 His father Karl Zandi played college soccer for West Chester University and his uncle Peter played college soccer for the University of Pennsylvania.